splunk/public-o11y-docs/sp-oncall/mobile/mobile-app-home-page.rst

-Within the VictorOps Mobile App you’ll find on-call actions and information at your fingertips.
+Within the VictorOps Mobile App you'll find on-call actions and information at your fingertips.
 The Mobile App home page provides quick shortcuts to the information that is most relevant to you.
 Quickly access your incidents, your teams incidents, who is currently on-call,